Dragon Tail Plant (Epipremnum pinnatum) Indoor Care and Propagation Guide

 Dragon Tail Plant (Epipremnum pinnatum) prefers medium to bright indirect light, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Epipremnum pinnatum also called Centipede Tongavine is a rare sought-after plant on account of its ease of care and the interesting leaves which resemble a dragon tail.
+Epipremnum pinnatum also called Centipede Tongavine is a rare sought-after plant on account of its versatility and the interesting leaves which resemble a dragon tail.

 The young leaves in Dragon Tail Plant have an elongated shape with a pointed end and a smooth margin.
 As they mature, they become deeply lobed which gives them the appearance of a dragon tail and hence the common name.